Jakarta Kota railway station

 The station was named Batavia Zuid (or South Batavia) until the beginning of the 20th century.
 The station was also popularly known as the Beos Station as an abbreviation of the station's former owner Bataviasche Oosterspoorweg Maatschapij (BOS).

-Jakarta Kota Station serves as a main station, along with Gambir Station, Jatinegara Station, and Pasar Senen Station, for several intercity train lines across Java island.
-This station also serves two of the five KRL Commuterline train lines, which operate in the Jakarta metropolitan area.

 History

 The name Beos on the station's nickname has many versions.
 First, the name Beos refers to the owner of the Batavia station Bataviasche Oosterspoorweg Maatschapij (Batavia Eastern Railway Company or BOS), which was at the same location before it was demolished.
-This company was a private railway company that connects Batavia with Kedunggedeh.
+This was a private railway company that connected Batavia with Kedunggedeh.
 On another version, Beos comes from the word Batavia En Omstreken, which means "Batavia and its Surroundings", which comes from the station's function as a rail transportation center that connects Batavia with other cities such as Bekassie (Bekasi), Buitenzorg (Bogor), Parijs van Java (Bandung), Karavam (Karawang), and others.

 Actually, there is still another name for this Jakarta Kota Station, namely Batavia Zuid which means South Batavia Station.
 This name arose because at the end of the 19th century, Batavia already had more than two train stations.
-One of them is the Batavia Noord Station (North Batavia) which is located south of the present-day Jakarta History Museum.
-Batavia Noord originally belonged to the Nederlandsch-Indische Spoorweg Maatschappij railway company, and was the terminus for the Batavia-Buitenzorg line.
+One of them is the Batavia Noord Station (North Batavia), located south of the present-day Jakarta History Museum.
+Batavia Noord originally belonged to the Nederlandsch-Indische Spoorweg Maatschappij railway company and was the terminus for the Batavia-Buitenzorg line.
 In 1913 the Batavia-Buitenzorg line was sold to the Dutch East Indies government and managed by the Staatsspoorwegen.
 At that time the Jatinegara and Tanjung Priok areas were not yet part of the Batavian gemeente.

 The first station was built in 1887 by the BOS, a private railway company.
 The station was named Batavia Zuid (South Batavia) to distinguish it from the older Batavia Noord (North Batavia) station (owned by the Nederlandsch-Indische Spoorweg Maatschappij, another private railway company), which was situated a small distance to the north, directly behind the former city hall.
 The public railway company Staatsspoorwegen acquired both the southern and northern station in 1898 and 1913 respectively.